saaralehtoviita/ohke-lopputyo/README.md

 ```

 ## Flask

+Flask is a lightweight web application framework for Python.
+I followed this YouTube-video to get a basic understanding of Flask and Jinja2: https://www.youtube.com/watch?v=Z1RJmh_OqeA

 1. Creating a virtual environment.
 This creates an isolated environment for the project and is needed so that the project can have its own dependencies and use a specific version of the Python interpreteter.
 The following command can be used for installing the virtual environment.